tanure/tanure/README.md

 - 🤝 I’m looking for help with **people thought sharing technical knowledge**

-- 👨‍💻 All of my projects are available at [my youtube channel](my youtube channel)

 - 💬 Ask me about **Microsoft Technologies, Cloud, Cloud-Native, developer technologies and mentoring**

 - 📄 Know about my experiences [http://www.linkedin.com/in/albert-tanure](http://www.linkedin.com/in/albert-tanure)